Updated 4 December 2014

 25.20 The use of any novel treatments must reasonably be expected to result in a similar or better outcome than that following conventional treatment.
 The veterinary surgeon must have some background knowledge of the treatment in order to make a professional judgement.
 When what is to be done has an experimental component, authority under ASPA may be necessary.

 25.21 When there is a desire to pursue scientific investigation on clinical cases and with the owner's informed consent, it may be possible to bring the animals into ASPA authority and discharge them at the end of the investigation.

 25.22 Veterinary surgeons conducting clinical trials within the terms of an Animal Test Certificate (ATC) issued by the Veterinary Medicines Directorate do not generally require ASPA authority (see para.
 25.3 (c) above).

 25.23 The circumstances described above highlight the interface between the Veterinary Surgeons Act and ASPA with respect to clinical investigation.
 In these and similar circumstances, veterinary surgeons are invited to approach the RCVS and a Home Office inspector at a preliminary stage to determine whether ASPA authority is needed.

 25.24 There are many examples where veterinary surgeons apply diagnostic tests and techniques to clinical cases that have already been developed for use in other species or human patients.
 Similarly, treatments used in human medicine may be introduced for use in animals where potential benefits might be expected for the individual animal or its immediate group, for veterinary public health or for environmental protection.
 This is legitimate.

-- the test or treatment has not previously been made available to the veterinary profession and there is no background evidence to predict a clinical application in the species or other veterinary benefit;
+a. the test or treatment has not previously been made available to the veterinary profession and there is no background evidence to predict a clinical application in the species or other veterinary benefit;